Chase Coffman

-Chase Allen Coffman (born November 10, 1986) is a former American football tight end.
-He played college football for the University of Missouri, earned consensus All-American honors, and was recognized as the best college tight end in the country.
-He was chosen by the Cincinnati Bengals in the third round of the 2009 NFL Draft.
+Chase Allen Coffman (born November 10, 1986) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Missouri Tigers, earning consensus All-American honors and the John Mackey Award as the best college tight end in the country in 2008.
+He was chosen by the Cincinnati Bengals in the third round of the 2009 NFL draft.

-Early years
+Early life

 Coffman was born in Lee's Summit, Missouri and played high school football at Raymore–Peculiar High School in nearby Peculiar.
 Coffman had a great high school career receiving passes from his younger brother Carson.
 He earned first-team all-state honors three times and was a two-time first-team all-district and all-conference pick.
 During his senior year in 2004, he was named conference player of the year and won the Simone Award after catching 41 passes for 886 yards and 16 touchdowns.
 He was also a standout basketball player, earning first-team all-conference honors in 2003 and 2004.